zuhalzuhal/html-css-project/README.md

   - Explore how we name our classes and elements
   - Create a new Branch called bootstrap-site, and use a framework to implement the same site and compare (Learn about Branching here - https://guides.github.com/introduction/flow/)

+Fahrenheit 451
+Animal Farm
+The Tale of two Cities
+The Little Prince
+Dorian Grey`s Portrait
+Lord of the Rings